Pear Shape

 Discover the Beauty of a Pear-Shaped Diamond

 Choosing the perfect engagement ring is about finding a design that speaks quietly but unmistakably of who you are.
-For those drawn to elegance with a distinctive character, the pear-shaped diamond offers something singular, a graceful teardrop silhouette that is immediately recognisable, yet never predictable.
+For those drawn to elegance with a distinctive character, the pear-shaped diamond offers something singular, a graceful teardrop silhouette that is immediately recognisable.

 At Blacklock Jewellery, our pear-shaped diamond rings are crafted to honour exactly that.
 From elegant, minimal settings that allow the stone to lead, to more intricate halo-inspired designs that amplify its brilliance further, every piece begins and ends with the same intention.
 To let the diamond speak.